Tootbus London

 Tootbus London, formerly The Original Tour is a London bus tour operator using open-top double-decker buses.
-It also holds the franchise to run City Sightseeing's London tour.
 Based in Wandsworth, it is a subsidiary of RATP Dev.

 History

 The Original Tour was founded in by June 1951 by the London Transport Executive at the time of The Festival of Britain.
 In 1986 it was privatised, being sold to London Coaches / Blue Triangle.
 In December 1997 it was sold to Arriva.
 In March 2001 the London Pride Sightseeing business was purchased.

 In September 2014, the business was sold to RATP Dev.
+The business was rebranded to Tootbus London in July 2021, in line with other RATP Dev-owned sightseeing operations being rebranded under the Tootbus identity.
+City Sightseeing operations ceased and transferred to Julia Travel.

 Sightseeing tours

-After purchase of a 24-hour ticket or 48-hour ticket, ticket-holders may board any of the tour routes at over 80 different stops without another charge.
-Services operate daily, with a recorded commentary in English and several other languages which can be listened to with headphones.
-A river cruise and three walking tours are included in the ticket price.
+After purchase of a 24-hour ticket, 48-hour ticket or 72-hour ticket, ticket-holders may board any of the tour routes at over 40 different stops without another charge.
+Services operate daily, with a recorded audio guide in English and several other languages which can be listened to with headphones.
+A river cruise is also included in the ticket price.

-The Original Tour operates four sightseeing routes, with two connectors from other places linking to them:
+Tootbus London operates three sightseeing routes, which are as follows:

-† Pre-recorded language commentaries provided on the T2 and T4 routes are English, French, Spanish, German, Italian, Russian, Japanese, as well as the "Kids' Club" children commentary in English.
+Pre-recorded audio guides are provided on all routes in English, French, Spanish, German, Italian, Japanese, Brazilian, Chinese, Russian and Arabic as well as a children's audio guide in English and French on the Yellow Route.